arnogericke/Geocoding/README.md

 At first I used GeoPY as my API to facilitate the request.
 The hard limits of 1300 calls per day, and 1 call per second, worked as a test bed to prove that I had a working version of the app, and to test ourput was correct.
 After some initial trial and error, finally correct output was achieved.
 The hard api call limit was the next issue that had to be resolved, as the database was quite large.
 I searched for another geolocation API service and came across OpenCage.
-OpeCage had block of API calls for sale, and per second calls were limited to 15 calls per second.
+OpeCage had blocks of API calls for sale, and per second calls were limited to 15 calls per second on the cheaper blocks.
-I purchased the necessary API calls to complete the project, and modified my app code to use the OpenCage API key I received.
+I purchased the necessary API call block, to complete the project, and modified my app code to use the OpenCage API key I received.
 Results were as expected, and this part of the project was completed sooner than expected.

 # Project Description